-For questions about scheduling your class or your Pre-Admission appointment at the Mountain View campus, please call Pre-Admission Services at 650-962-4547.
+For Questions about your Pre-Admission appointment or class scheduling at the Mountain View Campus, please call the Pre-Admission Services at 650-962-4547.

 For class scheduling or questions about your Pre-Admission appointment at the Los Gatos campus, please call Outpatient Services at 408-866-4027.